- Cancer Information

 - Cancer treatment

-Fatigue can also be caused by travelling to treatment and appointments.
-It usually builds up slowly during the course of treatment, particularly towards the end, and may last for some weeks after treatment finishes.
+Feeling very tired and lacking energy for day-to-day activities is a common side effect of radiation therapy to any area of the body.
+During treatment, your body uses a lot of energy dealing with the effects of radiation on normal cells.
+Fatigue can also be caused by travelling to daily treatment sessions and other appointments.
+It usually builds up slowly during the course of treatment, particularly towards the end, and may last for some weeks or months after treatment finishes.
 Many people find that they cannot do as much as they normally would, but others are able to continue their usual activities.

 For more on this, see Fatigue and cancer.

 Dr Madhavi Chilkuri, Radiation Oncologist, Townsville Cancer Centre, The Townsville Hospital, and Dean, RANZCR Faculty of Radiation Oncology, QLD; Polly Baldwin, 13 11 20 Consultant, Cancer Council SA; Patricia Hanley, Consumer; Prof Michael Hofman, Nuclear Medicine and Molecular Imaging Physician, Peter MacCallum Cancer Centre, VIC; Leanne Hoy, Cancer Nurse Consultant, GenesisCare, VIC; Sharon King, Accredited Practising Dietitian, TAS; Dr Yoo Young (Dominique) Lee, Radiation Oncology Consultant, Princess Alexandra Hospital, QLD; Dr Wendy Phillips, Senior Medical Physicist, Department of Radiation Oncology, Royal Adelaide Hospital, SA; Katrina Rech, Radiation Therapist and Quality Systems Manager, GenesisCare, SA.
 We also thank the health professionals, consumers and editorial teams who have worked on previous editions of this title.